viviRbi/vyNote/readme.md

 15. What are the non-access modifiers in Java?

-16. ‘What is the difference between static and final variables?
+16. Â‘What is the difference between static and final variables?

 ## What are the default values for all data types in Java?
 - Boolean